romlacerda/timeline-app/README.md

 - Only creates new lanes when events actually conflict
 - Results in a more compact, readable timeline
 - Lane assignment is calculated dynamically based on event chronology
-- There is still a bug regarding the end date.
-The EventBar component is not occupying all dates from startDate to endDate.
-Only startDate.
-Didn't have time to fix that.

 ### Drag & Drop (WIP)